gjeunen/tombRaider/README.md

 ## 2. Installation

 *tombRaider* is a command-line only toolkit running on typical Unix/Linux environments and is exclusively written in Python3. *tombRaider* can be installed manually from GitHub.
-Below are details for the manual installation process (section 2.1 Manual installation).
+Below are details for the manual installation process ([2.1 Manual installation](#21-manual-installation)).
 Due to the native implementation of the incorporated functions, only a limited number of dependencies restricted to non-built-in Python3 modules are required for *tombRaider* to successfully execute.
-A complete list of the dependencies can be found below (section 2.2 Dependencies).
+A complete list of the dependencies can be found below (please see [2.2 Dependencies](#22-dependencies)).
 Remember to install the dependencies separately, since the GitHub installation of *tombRaider* will not install the dependencies for you!

 ### 2.1 Manual installation